kbase/JobRunner/README.md

 * `cromwell.conf` must exist in `$HOME`.
 It may be an empty file.
 * The env vars below must be set.
     * Required:
-        * The 2 auth token env vars (although they don't have to be a valid token
+        * The 2 auth token env vars (although they don't have to be a valid token)
-        * KB_BASE_URL must start with http but otherwise can be anything
+        * KB_BASE_URL - must start with http but otherwise can be anything
     * Required for MacOS:
         * JOB_DIR, since otherwise the tests attempt to mount /tmp
     * Optional: